-Let’s say you’ve come to the point in your life when you want to invest into something big.
+Let’s say you’ve come to the point in your life when you want to invest in something big.
 You’re going through different options and then an idea strikes you.
-To be a an entrepreneur!… By this point you, the readers, are divided in two groups.
+To be an entrepreneur!… By this point you, the readers, are divided into two groups.
 The YAY-one and the NAY-one.

 What other traits do successful entrepreneurs and franchisees have?
 If you’re hesitant about which path to take – read on.
 We’ve covered the topic in depth below.

 Franchises are an already established business, meaning there is less risk of failure.
 Usually, that’s what draws people into buying a franchise.
 With a small investment and see results right away.
 We’re talking the same-week-right-away.
 If you’re an excellent manager, you’ll be a profitable franchisee.
 But you have to be able to follow rules.
 You run a business in the name of somebody else.
 You can’t make your own set of rules.
 Your actions have to be in line with the message of the big company.
 That’s what makes franchises sustainable.
 They don’t depend on one person, they depend on an idea.

 Still, it’s good to remember that no business is 100% guaranteed.
 But at least you have your franchise disclosure document with which you can prevent certain unpleasant situations.

 Franchise businesses are also preferred by people, who don’t have any experience.
 A good franchisor* should guide you through the whole process.
 The ongoing support is of quite the importance, but practices differ from business to business, so make sure to ask yours about that.

 The payment also varies depending on what business you’ve chosen.
 For example, you can have small upfront payment + monthly royalty fees or only upfront payment without additional charges.

 *If you don’t know the differences between a franchisee and a franchisor, we advise you to read our What is a franchise? blog post.